CPImagined/CPImagined-Archive/README.md

 # Club Penguin Imagined Archive
 This is an archive of every\* custom file Club Penguin Imagined ever used.

 *Some files have been removed as they are not mine to share.
-Our modifications to snowflake are also being kept at this time.
+Our modifications to snowflake, the Card-Jitsu Snow server, are also being kept at this time.

 ## Database backups
 I am releasing two database backups.
 One, `latest.sql` is the database as of about 5 minutes after shutdown. `normal.sql` is the database one week prior, immediately before I unlocked the catalogues, so this version is preferable if you want to continue to experience the game without "cheated" items like mascot playercards and the like.